baier233/x64dbg/docs/developers/functions/gui/GuiAutoCompleteAddCmd.md

 # GuiAutoCompleteAddCmd

 Add a command to the auto-completion list of the command bar.
-This function is automatically called by x64dbg when a command is registered, therefore plugin developers do not need to call this function.
+This function is automatically called by MARENOL when a command is registered, therefore plugin developers do not need to call this function.

 ```c++
 void GuiAutoCompleteAddCmd(const char* cmd);